dataminer-site/dataminer-site.github.io/docs/archive/0.8/guides/data_viewers/tableau.md

 Also note that you will need to use a version of the driver that is compatible (i.e., from the same release) as the database format you are using.

-# Connecting Tableau Desktop to DuckDB
+# Connecting Tableau Desktop to dataminer

 Tableau provides documentation on how to [install a JDBC driver](https://help.tableau.com/current/pro/desktop/en-gb/jdbc_tableau.htm) for Tableau to use.
 Note that Tableau needs to be restarted any time you add or modify drivers.